arnavgautam/TreeHacks2015/HOLs/HOL-ASPNETAzureWebSites/HOL.md

 ---
 <a name="Summary"></a>
 ## Summary ##
-In this hands-on lab, you have created a new MVC web site using MVC 5 Scaffolding and published it to Windows Azure Web Sites.
+In this hands-on lab, you have created a new MVC Web site using MVC 5 Scaffolding and published it to Windows Azure Web Sites.
 Web site publication and deployment has never been easier in Windows Azure.
 Using familiar tools such as Web Deploy or Git, and virtually no changes to the development workflow, Windows Azure Web Sites is the next step in the Microsoft Azure platform for web developers.